JarrryGuillaume/DAD_library/README.md

-# DAD - Discrete Anomaly Detectiong
+# DAD - Discrete Anomaly Detection

 `DAD` is a python library for discrete sequences anomaly detection.
 This library provides various anomaly detection methods for discrete sequences based on the techniques discussed in the paper [Anomaly Detection for Discrete Sequences: A Survey](https://ieeexplore.ieee.org/document/5645624)